 Speedway is a somewhat small town located in the state of Indiana.
 With a population of 12,193 people and four constituent neighborhoods, Speedway is the 70th largest community in Indiana.

 Speedway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Speedway is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Speedway who work in office and administrative support (14.19%), sales jobs (8.77%), and management occupations (7.86%).

 In terms of college education, Speedway is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 31.85% of adults in Speedway have a college degree.

-The per capita income in Speedway in 2010 was $24,786, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $99,144 for a family of four.
+The per capita income in Speedway in 2018 was $24,827, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $99,308 for a family of four.
 However, Speedway contains both very wealthy and poor people as well.

-Speedway is a very ethnically-diverse town.
+Speedway is an extremely ethnically-diverse town.
 The people who call Speedway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Speedway residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Speedway include Irish, English, French , and Italian.
+Important ancestries of people in Speedway include German, English, Irish, African, and Nigerian.

 The most common language spoken in Speedway is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and African languages.